 Even though Macs have a virus checker called XProtect, there are times when it may not be enough to catch all malware, including a Safari virus.

 You need to remember that malware and viruses are developing and evolving all the time.
 XProtect is good, but it isn’t always up to date with the latest threats.
-Only a regularly updated antivirus platform like CleanMyMac can truly erase all threats.
+Only a regularly updated antivirus platform like Moonlock can truly erase all threats.

 How to get rid of a Safari virus on an iPhone